RileyCC56/MechaCar_Statistical_Analysis/README.md

-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG: